ivansaul/Rstudio/README.md

-# Install Rstudio in GitHub Codespaces and Google Colab
+# Install Rstudio in GitHub Codespaces

+1. First, fork this repositori and edit with codespaces
+2. Inside codespaces open a new terminal and ...
-1. Add new `user` and define `password` ("rstudio" / "password")
+3. Add new `user` and define `password` ("rstudio" / "password")
 ```bash
 sudo useradd -m -s /bin/bash rstudio
 ```